5 X Closing Questions To Win More Sales

 “Would you like my help with this/ insert fixing problem?”

-This is the first question because not only is it my favorite, but it works an absolute treat.
+This is the first question because not only is it my favourite, but it works an absolute treat.
 After you’ve broken down how each of your products features and benefits solve each of their pain points and problems, simply ask if they’d like your help in making it happen.

 “If we could find a way to deal with your *insert area of concern*, would you be happy to proceed?”